-NEW!
-As part of the project, a Routledge Handbook on Dehumanization will be published, featuring 25 articles from leading experts on dehumanization, from a diversity of social science and humanities disciplines.
+Forthcoming is the Routledge Handbook on Dehumanization (expected for fall 2020/early 2021), featuring articles from leading experts on dehumanization, from a diversity of social science and humanities disciplines.

-The handbook aims to solidify the progress that has been made in understanding dehumanization since social psychologists like Herbert C. Kelman took up the topic in the 1970s from philosophers such as Hannah Arendt, following her in the aim to understand dehumanization as an important factor in explaining atrocities such as the Holocaust.
+- Short description: The handbook aims to solidify the progress that has been made in understanding dehumanization since social psychologists like Herbert C. Kelman took up the topic in the 1970s from philosophers such as Hannah Arendt, following her in the aim to understand dehumanization as an important factor in explaining atrocities such as the Holocaust.
 Much has been written on dehumanization ever since, be it in philosophy, political sciences, legal studies, criminology, media studies, history, Holocaust studies, gender studies, racism studies, disability studies, or literary studies, etc. It is time to synthesize and synergize the interdisciplinary discussion.
-More on that soon here ...

-NEW!
 Two Fully Funded Interdisiciplinary PhD Fellowships in the thematic area "Understanding Humanity".
 See here.
-(Call now closed).

-- Workshop on Dehumanization and Narrative Empathy, co-organized with Andrea Timár, Senior Core Fellow at the Institute for Advanced Studies at CEU, Budapest.
-See event page for details.
+- Workshop (postponed to 2021) on Dehumanization and Narrative Empathy, co-organized with Andrea Timár, Senior Core Fellow at the Institute for Advanced Studies at CEU, Budapest.

 - Interdisciplinary Session on Dehumanization and Biology (09 Jul 2019), Conference of the International Society for History, Philosophy and Social Studies of Biology (ISHPSSB), Oslo.